e-delaney/oxon-fair/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

-Ideally, you can install OxonFair and its dependencies in a fresh virtualenv to reproduce the bug.
+Ideally, you can install AnonFair and its dependencies in a fresh virtualenv to reproduce the bug.

 ## Contributing via Pull Requests
 Code contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: